arttuladhar/learn/content/Amazon Web Services/AWS Solutions Architect/07-Hybrid-Scaling.md

 Auto Scaling groups use launch configuration or launch template and allow automatic scale-out or scale-in based on configurable metrics.
 Auto Scaling groups are often paired with elastic load balancers.

+Metrics such as CPU utilization or network transfer can be used either to scale out or scale in using scaling policies.
+Scaling can be manual, scheduled, or dynamic.
+Cooldowns can be defined to ensure rapid in/out events don't occur.

+Scaling policies can be simple, step scaling, or target tracking.